WiX-Toolset-Pills-15mg/My-First-Installer/doc/article/README.md

 - Create a new WiX Project.
 - Configure a directory structure to be created on the target machine when installer is run.
-- Provide a text file to be deployed in the target directory.
+- Include a text file in the installer to be deployed in the target directory.

 ## Before we begin - Windows Installer, MSI files and WiX Toolset